monoteba/maya/scripts/fileIO/export_fbx_to_unity/README.md

 ## Features

-- File name is saved with the Maya file (use forward slashes for subfolders).
+- File name is saved with the Maya file.
-- Export folder is globally set (like a specific folder in your Unity project).
 - Custom animation bake method that works well with "stepped" animation.
 - Easy setup of animation clips.